 I’ve worked in the environment sector for a long time and, increasingly, in the world of sustainability.
-I advise and coach organisations to assess their environmental impact by working with people to reconsider current approaches in their work and change their behaviours.
-We’ve done good work with many, many more great results by others and yet, still the emissions keep on rising.
+I advise and coach organizations to assess their environmental impact by working with people to reconsider current approaches in their work and change their behaviors.
+We’ve done good work with many, many more great results by others and yet still, the emissions keep on rising.

 This month, I’ve responded to a UK Government consultation about ‘Biodiversity Net Gain’.
 This is how the government intends to ensure property developers mitigate the harm caused by building on natural habitats through the valuation and exchange of ‘biodiversity units’, in turn creating ‘habitat banks’.
 It was dull, yet critical.
 Our UK environment desperately needs an injection of funding to return to the richness and diversity of wildlife I experienced throughout my childhood.

 That language, which I apply in my professional career, has fundamentally changed.
 In the last decade or so, the environmental sector has been subsumed by the application of economic theory, which is the value of and payment for ecosystem services.
 In the UK, austerity-based Government policies have seen a rapid decline in public-sector funding with a subsequent fire-sale of land and community assets.
 Business cases for the maintenance of parks and green spaces must be developed, then assessed and justified against other public-sector projects.
 We need to unlock environmental investment opportunities, maximize ‘green growth’, create and develop ‘natural capital’.
 Even the amazing green space volunteers who I represent, I talk to and about in terms of their ‘added-value’, encouraging them to log their time and numbers, monetizing their enjoyment.